 This should not be used for columns you're on the fence about needing.
 Those just shouldn't be included.
 These are for columns that are needed for querying purposes but have no use in a Visual setting - primarily foreign keys.

 |Lower case, underscored naming||Our data model needs to be easily editable in SQL mode so we should follow conventions that make editing raw SQL easier.
 Therefore, we should attempt to have column names like id, first_name, last_name, and last_login_type instead of more human readable forms in the model.
 Chartio will handle that conversion.|

-Publish this style guide and distribute it among all of your employees, adoption of known terms becomes easier and easier.
+Publish a style guide and distribute it among all of your employees, adoption of known terms becomes easier and easier.

 There are a lot of different ways to measure how a business is performing.
 Some are fairly well known, such as Monthly Active Users or Number of Trials Started.
 In most businesses, getting an accurate count on a metric is difficult because you need to filter out irrelevant data:

 - Users that are no longer employed by a client company

 Not filtering out the right data will negatively affect your analysis.
 Presenting to others who have a conflicting analysis of their own will cause everyone to lose trust in the data.